transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 </iframe>

 ## Sense Chat
-After login, you'll be immediately brought to the Sense chat interface, with four key components (_click on image below to view .mov file_):
+After login, you'll be immediately brought to the Sense chat interface, with four key components:

 - **New Chat Button**: starts a new chat session, and the chat interface refreshes
 - **Side Panel Toggle**: opens the side panel where you can see past conversations with Sense, and access the ReadMe